 With repetitive motions, it could come down to a little bit of research and some imagination so you can make sense of your parents’ actions.

 Whether Dad’s lived in the same house for fifty years or just recently moved to assisted living, you can run into this issue:

 He keeps asking to go home even if he’s already there.

 He might add, “I want my mom.”

 Dementia’s Trap: A House vs Home

-Home is more than just four walls and a bed.
-It’s comfort, security, confidence.
+A home is more than just four walls and a bed.
+It’s comfort, security, and confidence.

-But right now, as his memory slips, Dad is feeling anything but that.
+But right now, as his memory slips, Dad feels anything but that.